 Amanda — Veterinary Technician

 Amanda has been employed as a veterinary technician and receptionist since 2004.
+She has a magic touch with nervous patients, keeping them calm and comfortable during their visits.
 She is attending Middlesex Community College to further her education.
 Amanda spends her free time with her family and Alice, her pitbull.

 Jennifer — Veterinary Technician